mark100net/babywearing/docs/deployment/build.md

       az configure --defaults group=midatlantic_babywearing_registries acr=babywearing

-* For this build you will need to login to the resource group:
+* For this build you will need to login to azr and to the repository:

       az login

+      az acr login

 * Build the image: